streamcorpus/streamcorpus-filter/cpp/README.txt

 Before running test, change pathes at Makefile config section.

+Directory with streamcorpus repo should have generated thrift files for cpp and streamcorpus library (libstreamcorpus.a).

 There are currently 3 targets:

 	run1 -- run benchmark on corpus bundled with streamcorpus repo